New intake of Bachelor's students

 - the VWO pass rate in 2020/'21 was not nearly as high as the year before, which means that the number of VWO graduates is also lower;

-The influx of international students has increased again in the 2021/'22 academic year
+The influx of international students has increased slightly in the 2022/'23 academic year

 People who want to study a master's degree, but still have to make up for a number of deficiencies, are usually enrolled as a pre-master or bridging student.
 These persons are administratively placed with the bachelor's degree programme.
 The "premaster" phase has now been included for the first time in the national basic register with effect from the 2020/21 academic year.
 This means that from this academic year onwards, the pre-master's group can be distinguished from regular bachelor's intake.